 Multi-Plate Clutch Application:

-- It is used in racing motorcycles and cars.
+- Multi-Plate Clutch is used in racing motorcycles and cars.

 - It is also used in heavy commercial vehicles to transmit high torque.